qbead/qbeadWebsite/content/book/progpatterns.md

 int resulting_number = max(my_number, 8);
 ```

-As you have seen, the typical syntactic rules for the use of a function is to
+As you have seen, the typical syntax rules for the use of a function are to
 put its arguments inside parenthesis immediately after the name of the
 function.
 You might have seen this in math class with trigonometric functions
 like $\sin{(x)}$ or $\cos{(x)}$.